Friday, April 24, 2026

 Fortunately, this does not arise all that often for two reasons:

 1) It is relatively rare that a plaintiff cannot meet the AiC requirement.
-Absent clear law or obviously minor injuries, it rarely "appears beyond doubt" plaintiff cannot recover more than $ 75k.
+Absent clear law, onctract limitations, or obviously minor injuries (the SCOTUS case involved a Negligent Infliction of Emotional Distress claim, it rarely "appears beyond doubt" plaintiff cannot recover more than $ 75k.
 Most defendants don't really contest it.

 2) (More important): This problem only arises in a case of multiple plaintiffs against one defendant.
 Once we add defendants (joined pursuant to Rule 20), the case falls within the first category in § 1367(b): Claims by plaintiffs against persons made party under Rule 20, which is expressly excluded from supp jur.